 This restaurant offers wide-ranging Asian cuisines.
 Diners can find hot dishes like teriyaki and chicken adobo, plus made-to-order poke bowls.
-There’s also a grab-and-go case stocked with sandwiches and salads.
+There’s also a grab-and-go case with sandwiches and salads.

 Sam Choy’s Poke to the Max

 A modern Seattle icon, Sam Choy’s Poke to the Max serves an appetizing menu from early morning till late evening.
 Options include customizable poke bowls, loco moco topped with sunny side up eggs, a burger or kalua pork sandwich on a King’s Hawaiian bun, and ice cream flavors like lilikoi and pineapple whip from local Laina’s Handcrafted Ice Cream.
-Sit-down service is available.

 Bambuza Vietnam Kitchen and Bar